(424) 266-0516 ...... EIN # 95-2512764 acs.lachapter@gmail.com

 Facebook

-Our ACS-LA Board posts current cetacean news on our Facebook page and the most recent articles can be found on this page.
+Our ACS-LA Board posts our activities, events and Gray Whale Census updates on our Facebook page and the most recent posts can be found on this page.
 Keep up-to-date by coming back often!
 And if you are on Facebook, follow us!
+We are also now on Instagram, so be sure to follow us there as well!

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons